|

 28 June 2024

-As highlighted by Sophie Lewis, Keith Swan, Jennifer Ta and Jake Roche, this judgement brings out several important points about evidencing and documenting negotiations when concluding commercial arrangements.
+As highlighted by Keith Swan and Jennifer Ta, this judgement brings out several important points about evidencing and documenting negotiations when concluding commercial arrangements.

 |